couchbaselabs/sdk-rfcs/rfc/0071-http-client.md

 * `nodeIdentifier` NodeIdentifier (Optional).
 If absent, SDK selects an arbitrary node running the service.
 * `bucketName`: String (Optional).
 Required when dispatching to the VIEWS service, to select a node with active KV partitions.

-NOTE: An implementation may omit the `nodeIdentifer` property if they do not support targeting a specific node.
+NOTE: An implementation may omit the `nodeIdentifer` property if it does not support targeting a specific node.
 Likewise, the `bucketName` may be omitted if the implementation does not need it.

 #### Factory methods / Constructors

 1. `HttpTarget.analytics()`
+1. `HttpTarget.backup()`
 2. `HttpTarget.eventing()`
 3. `HttpTarget.manager()`
 4. `HttpTarget.query()`